kutama/Lagrange/_posts/2015-04-04-About-the-author.md

 Darwendale 20K bike race in support of Breast cancer awareness, Kutama Junior Cycle Polo ,
 Antelope shooting at Kutama Antelope Estate,
-Play golf at an 18 hole Kutama Golf Course.
+Play golf at Kutama Golf Course.
 (In development ).
+Volunteer at Kutama Falconry and consevation centre.

 For more information, [ping us](https://twitter.com/KutamaCodeclan).